SeraVault/seravault-post-quantum/EMAIL_SETUP.md

 ## Security Notes

-- Never commit email credentials to git
+- ✅ Never commit email credentials to git
-- Use Firebase environment variables or Secret Manager
+- ✅ Use Cloud Secret Manager for production (current setup)
+- ✅ Use `.env.local` for local development only
-- In production, use a dedicated email service (SendGrid, AWS SES, etc.)
+- ✅ In production, use a dedicated email service (SendGrid, AWS SES, etc.)
-- Consider implementing rate limiting to prevent abuse
+- ✅ Consider implementing rate limiting to prevent abuse
+- ✅ Secrets are encrypted and access-controlled by Google Cloud

+## Secret Manager Billing

+Secret Manager allows:
+- **6 active secret versions** per month at no cost
+- **10,000 access operations** per month at no cost
+- After that: $0.03 per 10,000 access operations

+For most projects, this stays within the free tier.

-## Environment Variables
+## Configuration Summary

-Current configuration uses:
+Current setup uses **Cloud Secret Manager** with:
-- `EMAIL_USER`: Email address for sending (default: noreply@seravault.app)
+- `EMAIL_USER`: Email address for sending
-- `EMAIL_PASSWORD`: Email password or API key
+- `EMAIL_PASSWORD`: Email password or App Password

+For local testing, use `functions/.env.local` file.
 - `APP_URL`: Base URL for invitation links (default: https://seravault-8c764.web.app)

 Set them with: